Back to blog

 What this looks like in practice: Your Builder implements a new feature branch.
 Your Reviewer automatically picks up the PR, checks for bugs, security issues, and coding standards, then posts a detailed review.
 Your DevOps agent handles the deployment pipeline.
 Your Architect weighs in on system design decisions when you're planning the next sprint.

-That's a full engineering support squad, available 24/7.
+That's a full engineering support squad, available 24/7 — amplifying your existing engineers, not sidelining them.

 See the full Engineering agent roster →

-Most seed-stage startups can't afford a marketing team.
+Most seed-stage startups don't have a marketing team.
 So the founder writes the blog posts, the engineer hacks together analytics, and growth experiments don't happen at all.
-An AI marketing team changes that equation completely.
+An AI marketing team gives you a real growth function while you're still too early to hire for it.

 The agents: